-1. Simple phase-contrast unit
+Simple phase-contrast unit

-This consists of a simple PH condenser, a PH objective with a specific magnification (10x, 20x, 40x or 100x), a PH slider, which is adapted to the lens being used, a centring telescope and two green filters.
+This consists of a simple PH condenser, a PH objective with a specific magnification (10x, 20x, 40x or 100x), a PH slider, which is adapted to the lens being used, a centring telescope and a green filter.

 To use this, you need to replace the standard condenser of the microscope with the PH condenser.
 One of the objectives in the nosepiece is also replaced with the PH objective and this is positioned in the beam path.

-With the surface marked "TOP" facing up, the PH slider is pushed upwards into the insertion point on the PH condenser until it clicks into the first position.
-At this first position, the phase ring of the PH slider is in the beam path.
-If the aperture setting on the PH condenser is set to "PH", then the phase-contrast application can begin.
-In order to return to the bright field application, you must push the PH slider further to the second click position.
-At this point there is no PH ring as in position 1; the beam can pass without being affected by the PH slider.
+With the surface marked with the magnification information facing up, the PH slider is pushed into the insertion point on the PH condenser until stop.
+At this position the phase ring of the PH slider is in the beam path and the phase-contrast application can begin.
+In order to return to the bright field application, you must pull the PH slider out of the condenser, so that the beam can pass the condenser without being affected by the PH slider.

 The PH objective has a PH ring in its lens system, just like the PH slider.
 Due to their size on one hand and their positioning on the other, these two rings must be aligned to one another in the beam path.
 The position of the ring in the objective cannot be altered, that of the ring in the slider however can be.
-Although it has been pre-centred, it may still be necessary that after a certain period of use it will need to be re-centred using the three Allen bolts on the side of the slider and the centring telescope.
-For further information on adjusting the PH rings, please see section 4.9, Point 2 - End.
+Before starting the phase-contrast application you have to check if this alignment is given.
+For this you must install the centring telescope to the tube connector instead of a standard eye piece and look through it (The appearing image can be focussed by firstly loosening the locking screw on the centring telescope, pull out the front part of the centring telescope to the correct position and finally retightening the locking screw).